 Waiver of Debtor’s Appearance.

-On application by or on behalf of a debtor setting forth an adequate showing of exigent circumstances, and with the filed consent of the case trustee, the Court may excuse or otherwise waive a debtor’s attendance at a duly noticed first meeting of creditors on terms to which the case trustee consents.
+On application by, or on behalf of, a debtor setting forth an adequate showing of exigent circumstances, and with the filed consent of the case trustee, the Court may excuse or otherwise waive a debtor’s attendance at a duly noticed first meeting of creditors on terms to which the case trustee consents.
 This application does not require notice or a hearing.

 Documents Required at the First Meeting of Creditors.